Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The pips package is installed and is fine at usual linux systems including CentOS 7.
 Also the Windows 11 system is ok using the C/C++ packages of Vidual Studio Community, and then the pip3 package.
-However, the AlmaLinux-9 fails due to one of the parilist package before the installation of # pip3 install genice.
+However, the AlmaLinux-9 fails due to one of the packages parilist before
+we install # pip3 install genice.

 Next at the second test, we download the Siesta-4.1b code [3] and unpack by: